Peoria Police remove dozens of dogs from a home following court order

 "This all stems from prior animal-related cases we have investigated," police said.
 "The dogs will be safely transported to our City Animal Control kennels and closely monitored to ensure their well-being while determining whether any animal cruelty has taken place."

-Peoria investigators are also working with the Arizona Humane Society on this case.
+The Peoria Police Department is working with its Animal Control Unit, Peoria City Code Enforcement and the Arizona Humane Society on this case.

 What we don't know:

-No names have been released in this case.
+No arrests have been made in this case, and the investigation continues.

 What you can do: